-PECS aligns its diagnostic approach with the DSM-5 as this is the classification system that the educational organisations in Western Australia (e.g., School Curriculum Standards Authority, WA Department of Education, Catholic Education Office, Association of Independent Schools, etc) align with.
+PECS aligns its diagnostic approach with the DSM-5-TR (APA, 2022) as this is the classification system that the educational organisations in Western Australia (e.g., School Curriculum Standards Authority, WA Department of Education, Catholic Education Office, Association of Independent Schools, etc) align with.

-The DSM-5 Neurodevelopmental Work Group, who were responsible for the decision to use the term Specific Learning Disorder (SLD) in the DSM-5, "concluded that the many definitions of dyslexia and dyscalculia meant those terms would not be useful as disorder names or in the diagnostic criteria".
+The DSM-5 (APA, 2013) Neurodevelopmental Work Group, who were responsible for the decision to use the term Specific Learning Disorder (SLD) in the DSM-5 (APA, 2013), "concluded that the many definitions of dyslexia and dyscalculia meant those terms would not be useful as disorder names or in the diagnostic criteria".

-PECS therefore only uses the term Specific Learning Disorder (SLD) throughout this report.
+Specific Learning Disorder (SLD) has been maintained as the disorder name in the DSM-5-TR (APA, 2022), therefore, PECS only uses the term Specific Learning Disorder (SLD) throughout this report.

-In simplistic terms, Dyslexia=a SLD in Reading (and often Spelling); Dyscalculia=a SLD in Mathematics; and Dysgraphia=a SLD in Written Expression.
+However, in simplistic terms, Dyslexia=a SLD in Reading (and often Spelling); Dyscalculia=a SLD in Mathematics; and Dysgraphia=a SLD in Written Expression.